ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-us.md

 >
 > If the information you enter is incorrect, the installation will not complete successfully.
 To avoid this, we recommend that you test the connection to your database.
 >
-> To retrieve the login details for your database included in your Web Hosting plan, please refer to [this guide](/pages/web_cloud/web_hosting/sql_create_database).
+> To retrieve the login details for your database included in your web hosting plan, please refer to [this guide](/pages/web_cloud/web_hosting/sql_create_database).
 >
-> To retrieve the login details for a database created on a Cloud Databases Web instance, please refer to [this guide](/pages/web_cloud/web_cloud_databases/starting_with_clouddb).
+> To retrieve the login details for a database created on a Cloud Web Databases instance, please refer to [this guide](/pages/web_cloud/web_cloud_databases/starting_with_clouddb).
 >

 ![Database for advanced installation](images/advanced_installation_database.png){.thumbnail}